MicrosoftDocs/win32/desktop-src/shell/fm-getselcount.md

 ---
-Description: Sent by a File Manager extension to retrieve a count of the selected files in the active File Manager window (either the directory window or the Search Results window).
+description: Sent by a File Manager extension to retrieve a count of the selected files in the active File Manager window (either the directory window or the Search Results window).
 title: FM_GETSELCOUNT message (Wfext.h)
 ms.topic: reference
 ms.date: 05/31/2018